ClusterDaemon/terraform-aws-unmanaged-endpoint/README.md

 # terraform-aws-unmanaged-endpoint

-Terraform resource module that creates a VPC interface endpoint with an optional alternative private FQDN.
+Terraform resource module that creates a VPC interface endpoint with an optional alternative private FQDN and built-in security group.

-The alternate private FQDN is accomplished by creating a private zone in the same VPC the VPC endpoint is in, and establishing an alias record to that VPC endpoint.
-This is useful for communicating with services across a VPC endpoint via HTTPS when a given domain is protected by a certificate, or when a webserver expects HTTP(s) headers to be of a particular initiating DNS name.
+The alternate private FQDN is accomplished by creating a private zone (or using an existing one), and establishing an alias record to this VPC endpoint.
+This is useful for communicating with services across a VPC endpoint via HTTPS when a given domain is protected by a certificate, or when a webserverx expects HTTP(s) headers to be of a particular initiating DNS name..

 This module captures the usage patterns required to specify a working endpoint within a single invocation.